 This school's rate of student loan default of 1.0% is far below the national average of 7.0%.
 Freshmen are not required to live on-campus at Bryant University.
 Get an idea of what student life at Bryant is really like by seeing a few campus videos.

 University of Washington - Seattle Campus is among your top options if you want to study Applied Mathematics.
 University of Washington - Seattle Campus applied mathematics students make 4.3% more than the average applied math student.
 The setting in a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 Students from outside the U.S. make up 15.4% of the student body at University of Washington - Seattle Campus.
 You may want to commit to an ACT preparation class before taking the test because the usual ACT score is 29.
 Videos from UW Seattle could be a good way to explore university.

 Rice University is a great decision for students pursuing an Applied Mathematics degree.
 Graduates of the applied math program report average early career wages of applied math and mid-career wages of $109,856.
 Located in Houston, Texas, this university is a good choice for learners who thrive in a city atmosphere.

 Every student who is interested in Applied Mathematics needs to look into Washington State University.
 Washington State University applied mathematics students earn 1.7% more than the average applied math grad.
-Pullman, Washington allows a whimsical small-town setting for students to study in.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.